Persecution of Jews during the Black Death

 The persecution of Jews during the Black Death consisted of a series of violent mass attacks and massacres.
-Jewish communities were falsely blamed for outbreaks of the Black Death in Europe.
+Jewish communities were often blamed for outbreaks of the Black Death in Europe.
 From 1348 to 1351, acts of violence were committed in Toulon, Barcelona, Erfurt, Basel, Frankfurt, Strasbourg and elsewhere.
-The persecutions led to a large migration of Jews to the Kingdom of Poland and the Grand Duchy of Lithuania.
+The persecutions led to a large migration of Jews to Jagiellonian Poland and the Grand Duchy of Lithuania.
 There are very few Jewish sources on Jewish massacres during the Plague.

 Background

 The official policy of the Church, which was reasoned in part because Jesus was Jewish, was to protect Jews.
 In practice, however, Jews were frequently the targets of Christian loathing.
 As the plague swept across Europe in the mid-14th century and annihilated nearly half the population, people had little scientific understanding of disease and were looking for an explanation.
+Unlike in Western Europe, Muscovite Russia did not have a Jewish population, and so as the Black Death swept into Russia, popular opinion sometimes blamed the Tatars instead.